 All methods that minimize the pain, suffering, distress or lasting harm that may be experienced by research animals, and which improve their welfare, are a requirement to comply with the USDA Animal Welfare Act and the U.S. National Research Council Guide for Care and Use of Laboratory Animals.
 Analgesics that are orally self-administered by an animal have a dual impact: they reduce the pain due to surgery or health condition, while at the same time eliminating the distress of handling and disruption caused by painful injections.
 Routes of oral administration include feed, water and gel and research is needed to evaluate consumption and efficiency.

 It is with this objective in mind that Laura Riddle, DVM, MPH and her group at the US Army Institute of Surgical Research in Texas collaborated with Nicole Rowley, DVM, MPH and her group at the Uniformed Services University of the Health Sciences in Maryland.
-Together, they evaluated the ingestion of acetaminophen in water and MediGel® Sucralose by Sprague Dawley rats after laparotomy.
+Together, they evaluated the ingestion of acetaminophen in water and MediGel® Sucralose by Sprague Dawley rats after laparotomy, after a study was published in mice in 2014 (Christy et al. JAALAS 2014 ).

 Acetaminophen Delivery in MediGel® Sucralose for Rats